wolflo/evm-opcodes/README.md

 ## A2: Memory Expansion
 An additional gas cost is paid by any operation that expands the memory that is in use.
 This memory expansion cost is dependent on the existing memory size and is `0` if the op does not reference a memory address higher than the existing highest referenced memory address.
-A reference is any read, write, or other usage of memory (such as in `CALL`).
+A reference is any read, write, or other usage of memory (such as in a `CALL`).

 Terms:
 - `new_mem_size`: the highest referenced memory address after the operation in question (in bytes)